isaachcamp/msc-labbooks/cmip6_output/model_analysis_process.md

 It is often a good idea that extreme events simulations be assessed as well as time-mean averages.
 Knutti et al. 2010 -- possibly, but needs checking.

-This chapter regularly uses "correlation" as a measure of model performance for specific quantities.
-Does this mean correlating the mean value of spatial grid points? -- Ask James.

 ## Performance Metrics for Climate Models, Gleckler et al. 2008 {cite}`gleckler_performance_2008`

 This paper investigates climate models using proposed objective metrics that quantify model performance.
 One of note is the RMS difference, E, between a model output field, F, and a reference field, R. They do this by summing the weighted square of the differences over longitude, latitude and time and dividing by the sum of the weights -- _Need to incorporate this method into our methodology_.